wicketbr/BandTogether/README.md

 The desire was to make this application completely web-based without requiring any advanced graphics rendering or video processing to mirror that video on other screens.

-For the Sheet Music option the files should be in the PDF format, and your tablets need to have the ability to show a PDF file.
+For the Sheet Music option the files must be in the PDF format, and your tablets need to have the ability to show a PDF file.
 Each song should have its own folder inside the SheetMusic folder, with individual folders for each instrument part.
 When users select a part for a song that will be remembered as part of their user preferences.